- Many gardens are suffering after the recent unusually severe frosts.

 Deciduous Shrub Cuttings – Bob demonstrated a number of techniques on how to select and prepare cuttings that can now be potted up.

-The example Bob chose was a common fertiliser showing the numbers 7-1.7-9.
-Bob went on to explain that these numbers signified the ratio of major fertiliser chemicals involved.
+A common fertiliser showing the numbers 7-1.7-9 signifies the ratio of major fertiliser chemicals involved.
 7 represented nitrogen, 1.7 was phosphorus and 9 was for potassium.
 The nitrogen would provide leaf growth, phosphorus helps in root growth and potassium for cell structure.

 Nitrogen, while easy to use, is easily lost and can need replacement regularly.
 Nitrogen encourages green growth and is beneficial for leaf vegetables.